If your child is attending a preschool service taking part in the ELSA Pilot, you may be wondering what this means for your family.

 We recommend that you talk to your child about the ELSA Pilot and find out what they've been doing.
 Ask your child what activities they are enjoying and not enjoying, and why.
 As ELSA is still in development, and the 2018 pilot is intended to find ways to improve ELSA, we would love to hear about their experiences and feedback.

-You can share your feedback of the ELSA Pilot with us using our online form.
-Alternatively, you can email firstname.lastname@example.org or call 1800 931 042.
+You can share your feedback of the ELSA Pilot with us using our online form or by calling 1800 931 042.

 ELSA is what you make it.
 Our apps and activities are designed so families can create learning opportunities alongside your preschool service.